sfu-bigdata/bd-glossary/Glossary.md

 ### Visualization Dashboard

 Multiple interactive graphical views of [data](#data) that would be too complex if presented in a [single visualization](#visualization), for instance, to support complex narratives and [insights](#insight) by showing key performance indicators (KPIs) for monitoring of a business or other processes. [#data-analysis](#data-analysis)

+### Web 1.0

+The initial iteration of the internet is referred to as web 1.0.
+The focus of Web 1.0 was retrieving and reading content. [#EmergeTech](#EmergeTech)

+### Web 2.0

+User-generated content and interactive web apps were introduced by Web 2.0.
+Reading, writing, creating, and engaging with the user are the four pillars of Web 2.0.
+It became known as the participative social web. [#EmergeTech](#EmergeTech)

+### Web 3.0

+Through its user interface, Web 3.0 seeks to produce a more intelligent, connected, and interactive web experience.
+The third iteration of the World Wide Web, or Web 3.0, is an ongoing project that envisions a decentralized internet.
+It all come down to reading, writing, and ownership. [#EmergeTech](#EmergeTech)

 ### Web scraping